Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 2

 Many people with IBD feel worse after eating bread, pasta or processed foods and assume gluten must be the culprit.

-Some people do genuinely feel better reducing gluten-containing foods.
+Some people do genuinely feel better when reducing gluten-containing foods.
 But often this is because:

 • they’ve reduced highly processed foods overall